carloshernandez2/reddit-app/README.md

 - AJAX requests to the reddit API.
 - Search for relevant posts that give extra info related to the subredit.
 - responsive design
+- Information about Trump's Twitter account insults stored in the database.
+- Session
+- Authentication

 ## Status

 Project is: In progress.

-there are still some features left to implement, including design for cellphones.
+there are still some features left to implement, will be planned in the future.

 ## Inspiration

-I was motivated by the big step it means to write my first react app.
+I was motivated by the big step it means to write my PERN app.

 ## Contact